About the Author

-Joe then moved to London, lived in a stinking slum with two men on the borders of madness, and found work making tea for minimum wage at a TV Post-Production company.
-Two years later he left to become a freelance film editor, and has worked since on a dazzling selection of documentaries, awards shows, music videos, and concerts for artists ranging from Barry White to Coldplay.
+Joe then moved to London, lived in a slum with two men on the borders of madness, and found work making tea for minimum wage at a TV Post-Production company.
+Two years later he left to become a freelance film editor, and has worked since on a range of documentaries, awards shows, music videos, and concerts for artists ranging from Barry White to Coldplay.

-This job gave him a great deal of time off, however, and gradually realising that he needed something more useful to do than playing computer games, in 2002 he sat down once again to write an epic fantasy trilogy based around the misadventures of thinking man’s barbarian Logen Ninefingers.
+This job gave him lots of time off, and realising that he needed something more useful to do than playing video games, in 2001 he sat down once again to write an epic fantasy trilogy based around the misadventures of thinking man’s barbarian Logen Ninefingers.
 This time, having learned not to take himself too seriously in the six years since the first effort, the results were a great deal more interesting.

 With heroic help and support from his family the first volume, The Blade Itself, was completed in 2004.
 Following a heart-breaking trail of rejection at the hands of several of Britain’s foremost literary agencies, The First Law trilogy was snatched up by Gillian Redfearn of Gollancz in 2005 in a seven-figure deal (if you count the pence columns).
 A year later The Blade Itself was unleashed on an unsuspecting public.
-It now has publishers in thirteen countries.
+It now has publishers in thirty countries.
 The sequels, Before They are Hanged and Last Argument of Kings were published in 2007 and 2008, when Joe was a finalist for the John W. Campbell award for best new writer.
 Best Served Cold, a standalone book set in the same world, was published in June 2009, and a second standalone, The Heroes, came in January 2011 and made no. 3 on the Sunday Times Hardcover Bestseller List.
+A third standalone, Red Country, was both a Sunday Times and New York Times Hardcover Bestseller in October 2012.

 Joe now lives in Bath with his wife, Lou, his daughters Grace and Eve, and his son Teddy.
-He still occasionally edits concerts and music festivals for TV, but spends most of his time writing edgy yet humorous fantasy novels…
+He spends most of his time writing edgy yet humorous fantasy novels…

 Selected Interviews

 Read them.
+Watch them.
 You’ll laugh, you’ll cry, you’ll be so excited you might even wet your pants a little.

 - 2011, at Pat’s Fantasy Hotlist on The Heroes and your money.